-Miss any of the clinical and practice news affecting the profession during July 2018?
+Miss any of the clinical and practice news affecting the profession during August 2018?
 Catch up with our summary of the main study headlines and clinical breakthroughs.

 Nurses have an increasingly key role to play in helping educate patients to reduce the health risks of prolonged sedentary time, according to US researchers.